Skip to content

 Training Frameworks

-Integration patterns for TRL and Unsloth.
+Integration patterns for TRL and Unsloth, including training configuration, callbacks, and trainer control.

 TRL (Transformers Reinforcement Learning)